Leonardo Da Vinci

 Early Life and Background

-Due to his illegitimate status, Leonardo lived primarily with his father, although he spent some time in the care of his paternal grandfather.
+Due to his illegitimate status, Leonardo da Vinci lived primarily with his father, although he spent some time in the care of his paternal grandfather.
 Growing up in Vinci, surrounded by the natural beauty of the Tuscan countryside, likely had a profound impact on his early observations of the world around him.
 The rural setting may have sparked his interest in nature, which would later become a significant theme in both his artistic and scientific pursuits.

 Leonardo’s lack of formal education in Latin, the language of the educated elite at the time, set him apart from many of his contemporaries.
 However, his informal education in Vinci exposed him to a variety of experiences and practical skills.
 He developed a fascination with nature, studying plants, animals, and geological formations, and this hands-on exploration became a foundation for his later scientific endeavors.

-Around the age of 14, Leonardo began his formal apprenticeship as an artist in the workshop of Andrea del Verrocchio in Florence.
+Around the age of 14, Leonardo da Vinci began his formal apprenticeship as an artist in the workshop of Andrea del Verrocchio in Florence.
 Under Verrocchio’s tutelage, Leonardo honed his artistic skills and gained exposure to various art forms, including painting, sculpture, and metalworking.
 This period of apprenticeship played a crucial role in shaping Leonardo’s artistic technique and instilling in him a commitment to meticulous observation.

 Leonardo’s early influences were diverse, ranging from his exposure to the vibrant artistic community in Florence to his keen interest in the natural world.
 His insatiable curiosity and interdisciplinary approach to learning set the stage for the remarkable breadth of his contributions in later years.
 While his unconventional upbringing and lack of formal education might have been considered drawbacks in his time, they ultimately contributed to the unique perspective and unparalleled genius that defined Leonardo da Vinci’s legacy.